jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-04-whendoesitend.md

   - "My Favorites"
 ---

+This is day 8 of journalling with Selena.
+There is no prompt.

 The format for this post was inspired by <a href="https://mitadmissions.org/blogs/entry/king-of-boston-king-of-the-world/">The King of Boston</a>.
-What a goated post.
-Please check it out.
+Genuinely an amazing read, please check it out.

 <b>i. undocumented creature</b>